Tap-Payments/Card-Android/README.md

 	- scope: The scope of the card sdk.
 Default is generating a tap token

+	- purpose: The intended purpose of using the generated token afterwards.
+	- transaction: The transaction details

+	- order: The tap order id

+	- invoice: Link this token to an invoice

 	- merchant: The Tap merchant details

-	- transaction: The transaction details

-	- authenticate: The authentication data, needed only if scope is set to Authenticate

 	- customer: The Tap customer details